d2s/Documentation/README.md

 In RsyncOSX select [RsyncOSX configuration](docs/UserConfiguration.md) and set path for optional version of rsync.

+From version 4.5.1 (and in last updated rc image (RsyncOSX.dmg)) there is a rsync-3.1.2.dmg which includes a built version of latest rsync.
+To install this version of rsync please make a catalog in your home directory (or use /usr/local/bin) and make RsyncOSX aware of using the new rsync in [userconfig](https://rsyncosx.github.io/Documentation/docs/UserConfiguration.html).

 ## YouTube

 I have uploaded a short (about 5 minutes) [YouTube demo of RsyncOSX](https://www.youtube.com/watch?v=ty1r7yvgExo) : "Downloading RsyncOSX, installing, first time configuration and using RsyncOSX for the first time.
 Backup (as demo) of about 120 MB of data and 4000 files to a VirtualBox FreeBSD machine."

 ## MacUpdate and Softpedia

 RsyncOSX is also released on [MacUpdate](https://www.macupdate.com/app/mac/56516/rsyncosx) and linked for download on [Softpedia](http://mac.softpedia.com/get/Internet-Utilities/RsyncOSX.shtml) as well.
-The application is downloaded about 8900 times from MacUpdate and 2200 times from Softpedia (all versions, June 2017).
+The application is downloaded about 9400 times from MacUpdate and 2500 times from Softpedia (all versions, Sept 2017).
 RsyncOSX does also inform users about new releases and link to download new version.

 To be honest, I have **no idea** how many users of RsyncOSX there are.
 And I am very happy that some users find it useful.